halbs13/Dynamics-NAV-Payroll/au-payroll-setup-payroll-controls-payroll-setup.md

 |**E-Mail Application Type**| You can specify whether you want the pay advices sent via “Microsoft Outlook” or “SMTP”.

-6. On the **Pay Advice** FastTab, fill the fields in the following table.
+6. On the **Options** FastTab, fill the fields in the following table.

 |Field|Description|
 |:---------------------------------|:---------------------------------------|